 No matter what your brand identity is, it’s always best to be true to yourself and honest with your customers.
 The more open you are, the more people will trust you.

-We hammer this point a lot in our blogs because it’s really damn important.
-Keyword stuffing is a useless tactic that looks like crap.
+We hammer this point a lot in our blogs because it’s really important.
+Keyword stuffing is a useless tactic that looks spammy.
 Seriously, people are savvy enough to realize when they’re reading a sales pitch and it can be very off-putting.

 Keyword research, on the other hand, is valuable for writing good content.
 Think outside the box and find long-tail keywords that could attract people who are more likely to buy your products or services.
 Once you have a solid list, weave in the keywords strategically so they flow logically within the content.